SideScrollUI/SideScroll/Docs/Dev/Modules/Libraries.md

   - File Browser

 ## GUI Libraries

+* Atlas.GUI.Avalonia (.NET Standard)
+  - Cross Platform GUI Controls
+  - Works on Windows, Linux, and Mac
+  - Still early beta

 * Atlas.GUI.WPF (.NET Framework)
   - Windows only GUI Controls
   - Furthest along of the GUI interfaces
   - Has a lot better layout controls than WinForms
   - Ideally would eventually get deprecated for a cross platform solution

-* Atlas.GUI.Avalonia (.NET Standard)
-  - Cross Platform GUI Controls
-  - Works well on Windows, Linux?, Mac?
-  - Still early beta